rfuzzo/MWSE/docs/source/apis/string.md

 ### `string.trim`
 <div class="search_terms" style="display: none">trim</div>

-Returns a copy of the string, with whitespace removed from the start and end.
+Returns a copy of the string, with whitespace characters (e.g. spaces and tabs) removed from the start and end.

 ```lua
 local trimmed = string.trim(s)